OKok-3/personal-website/README.md

 ## Contributing & Attribution

 This project is primarily for personal use and is developed in a homelab environment.
-The copy you see on GitHub mirrors what I run locally.
+The copy you see on GitHub mirrors what I have locally.

 You’re welcome to fork or deploy it for your own use — I just ask that you include attribution (for example, in the source code and a visible spot on your site such as the footer or About page).